 - Not testing your site — Once your site is built, test it to ensure it works properly on different devices and browsers.

 - Ignoring SEO — Search engine optimization (SEO) is essential for driving traffic to your site.
 Optimize your site's title tags, meta descriptions, and content for relevant keywords.
+It's important to utilize all the great Webflow SEO features to ensure you're getting proper love from Google.

 - Overcomplicating your design — While it's tempting to add lots of flashy animations and effects to your site, it's important to keep your design simple and easy to navigate.
 Overcomplicating your design can confuse visitors and make it harder for them to find what they want.